Kalasa: Culture and Tradition

 Due to the proximity of Kalasa to the coastal districts, cultural appropriation has taken place.
 Many cultures, including Deity worship, Bhutakola, Yakshagana, and coastal arts have been part of the native culture.
 Along with this, the use of Tulu language is also prevalent.

 Transport

 Kalasa lies amidst Malenadu at a distance of 119 km from Mangalore, 310 km from Bengaluru and 85 km from district headquarters Chikmagalur.
-Horanadu is at a distance of 9 km and Kudremukha National park is at a distance of 23 km from Kalasa.Kalasa can be reached by KSRTC and private buses.
-Nearest railway station is Chikmagalur railway station.
+Horanadu is at a distance of 9 km and Kudremukha National park is at a distance of 23 km from Kalasa.
+Kalasa can be reached by KSRTC and private buses.
+Nearest major railway junctions are Mangaluru Junction towards west and Kadur towards east at a distance of 120 km and 125 km, respectively.
 The nearest airport is Mangalore International Airport previously known as Bajpe airport situated in Mangalore.

+Major highways passing through Kalasa are SH-66 and SH-106.